aaron-grau/curic/nontech-readings/css.md

 ### Foundation

 [ZURB][zurb], a high profile design agency, developed [Foundation][foundation] as an internal style guide.
 They released it in September 2011 as an open-sourced front-end framework.
-Though its following is smaller than Bootstrap's, ZURB has an adequate amount of community technical support and resources.
+Though its following is smaller than Bootstrap's, Foundation has an adequate amount of community technical support and resources.
 Foundation invites more customization than Bootstrap by offering minimally pre-styled components.
 Its grid system also supports mobile-first design, a strategy that has grown more popular with the need for responsive websites.
 Foundation aids projects with more designer support that aim for an original look and feel.

 Sites built with Foundation:
 - [Dr Martens][drmartens]